mbhatt1/FreeBmAM/README.md

 * Joe Sylve, Irfan Ahmed, Vassil Roussev
 * Author of subr_kernio.c and kernio.h for providing the base code.

-# Please post any issues you may have.
+# Please post any issues.